Kristin-2002/kristin-2002/README.md

 ## Hi there 👋
 My name is Kristin, I'm a physical oceanographer and expert in ocean observation, data processing and analysis.
 I am interested in large-scale ocean circulation and climate variability on seasonal to longer time scales.
-I have a broad experience analysing multiplatform datasets—including in-situ ocean observations, reanalysis products, and ocean general circulation and climate model outputs.
+I have a broad experience analysing multiplatform datasets—including in-situ ocean observations, reanalysis products, ocean general circulation and climate model outputs.

 - 🔭 I'm part of the team monitoring the North Atlantic Current in the Rockall Trough, have a look at the Ellet Array [here](https://scotmarphys.github.io/ScotMarPhys.OSNAP-Mooring-Processing.io/)
 - 🌍 The Ellet Array is part of something bigger, the Overturning in the Subpolar North Atlantic Program, check out [OSNAP](https://www.o-snap.org/)